Skip to main content

 The Imperative of Active Peacekeeping: Moving Beyond Bystandership

-The article, The world needs blue helmets who act as blue helmets by Hermanprit Singh is about importance of peacekeeping and the failure of it.
+The article, The world needs blue helmets who act as blue helmets by Hermanprit Singh is about the importance of peacekeeping and the failure of it.
 In an increasingly complex world marked by escalating conflicts, the words of Holocaust historian Yehuda Bauer ring with profound relevance: "Thou shalt not be a victim, thou shalt not be a perpetrator, but, above all, thou shalt not be a bystander."
 This principle, when applied to international peacekeeping, challenges us to reconsider the role of the United Nations and its blue helmets in global conflict resolution.

 The UN's peacekeeping operations, established through Chapter VI and VII of its Charter, were designed to be a powerful force for maintaining international peace and security.
 With over 1,000,000 peacekeepers deployed throughout its history, the UN has achieved notable successes in places like Cambodia, Mozambique, and Sierra Leone.
 However, the organisation now stands at a critical crossroads, where its effectiveness in preventing civilian casualties and maintaining peace is being severely tested.